gateway to the world renowned scottish event campus

 The active frontage on ground level provides excellent commercial/ leisure opportunities to help support events at the SECC campus.
 Providing accommodation for new food and beverage outlets – these commercial units aim to enhance the overall visitor experience of the SEC campus, benefitting from the footfall to and from the campus.

 Keppie secured planning consent for the two hotel developments at the entrance to the SEC immediately to the east and south of the completed multi-storey car park.
-The two buildings are different but related in character and materiality, aiming to create a high quality ‘gateway’ to the busy SSE Hydro and SEC site.
+The two buildings are different but related in character and materiality, aiming to create a high quality ‘gateway’ to the busy OVO Hydro and SEC site.